 Start a file and keep an accurate record of all conversations with the insurance company representatives you speak to.
-Always write down their full name, email address, and telephone extension number.
+Always write down their name, email address, telephone extension number, and get a call reference number.
 Keep a copy of all written correspondence.
 Have your policy ID number handy when calling them and include it on all correspondence to the insurance company.

 Submitting A Claim

 If you or your child receives speech-language treatment or occupational therapy once or twice a week, claims may be submitted at the completion of each session or after a block of sessions.
 If more sessions are needed at the end of that time, documentation of progress may be requested by the insurance company in order to approve additional sessions.
 Your insurance company is required to notify you of their decision within 30–60 days.
 If you are told that treatment for your specific diagnosis is not covered, request the reasons in writing.
 This information will be helpful to have in the event of an appeal.
 If you are told your treatment will be covered, request that information in writing as well.
 Often an insurance company will consider reimbursement for services if they are medically necessary.
 They often deny claims that they deem educational or developmental in nature.

 Always keep copies of everything you send to the insurance company in your file.
 Also, call the insurance company a week after you have mailed your claim, or a day after you have faxed it, to confirm that it has been received.
 Often reimbursement takes time; it may be a lengthy process and require you to make follow-up phone calls.
 If you have not heard from your insurance carrier within 2 weeks, we advise you to be proactive by contacting them and making sure they have all of the information they need to process your claim.